dfgordon/vscode-language-applesoft/README.md

 ## Line Numbers

 The extension will treat line numbers as document symbols if they are branch destinations.
 You can treat these line numbers just as if they were, say, function names in a modern language.
 For example, if `GOSUB 100` is found in the document, right-clicking on any reference to line 100 allows you to apply symbol manipulations such as `goto references` and `goto definition`.
-The line number and the text of any comment on the line will appear in the document outline.
+The text of any comment on or before the line will be used in the document outline and in line reference hovers.
 On the other hand, `rename symbol` cannot be used with line numbers.
 Instead, use the `renumber lines` command if you want to renumber.

 ## Managing Variables